Published on June 25, 2013 by Tycho de Feijter

 SAIC’s Maxus V80 vans will go on sale in the final quarter of 2012, with the initial line-up set to comprise four passenger models and three cargo variants.

-Published on September 7, 2011 by Tycho de Feyter
+Published on September 7, 2011 by Tycho de Feijter

 The SAIC-Maxus V80 van has been officially listed on the China car market.
 Price starts at 145.800 yuan and ends at 239.800 yuan.
 SAIC bought Maxus from bankrupt British LDV and set up production in China.
 In Chinese the brand is called Da Tong (大通).

-Published on July 6, 2011 by Tycho de Feyter
+Published on July 6, 2011 by Tycho de Feijter

 Party today at SAIC.
 The brandnew Maxus V80 MPV started rolling of the line.
 SAIC will also see a panel van version but this seven-seat MPV with some luxury is first, customers will be mostly taxi companies.
 Price will start at 148.000 yuan and go all the way up to 228.000 yuan.
 We saw the V80 earlier in all its glory at an exhibition in Beijing.
 The V80 will be listed soon.